Managing Cholesterol / Cardiovascular Disease

 Keep learning.

 It is important to question everything!
 This is a very long article about cholesterol yet it is only ONE component of one’s health in regard to cardiovascular disease.
-As you learned, we’re not managing cholesterol at all; it’s lipoproteins, chronic inflammation, and oxidative stress.
+As you learned, we’re not managing cholesterol at all; it’s limiting damage to our lipoproteins, and controlling chronic inflammation & oxidative stress.

 Just because there is an association or correlation with cardiovascular events, it doesn’t mean that thing is 100% causation such as: